Spooky Spots to Spend Halloween in the South

 Halloween Horror Nights, Universal Studios, Orlando, Florida

-Universal’s Halloween Horror Nights is a premier Halloween event for those seeking more intense scares, better sutied to families with teens.
+Universal’s Halloween Horror Nights is a premier Halloween event for those seeking more intense scares, better suited to families with teens.
 The park transforms into a horror-filled playground with elaborately themed haunted houses, scare zones, and live shows.
 Many attractions are based on popular horror movies and TV shows.

-While too intense for young children (there recommended age limit is 13+), it’s popular with teens and adults.
+While too intense for young children (their recommended age limit is 13+), it’s popular with teens and adults.
 In addition to the scares, visitors can enjoy the park’s regular attractions with shorter wait times.

 Manchac Swamp, Louisiana